 Making the most of its extended running time, the show’s able to show the wider consequences of its hero’s actions – not all of which are positive.
-And as of 18 March 2016, there's a second series of the show to watch, introducing new Marvel stalwarts to Murdock's murky world in the shape of Elektra and The Punisher.
+The second series introduces new Marvel stalwarts to Murdock's murky world in the shape of Elektra and The Punisher.

 Beasts Of No Nation